-CONTEMPORARY: Please send me all your voice-driven and quirky contemporary subs!
+Contemporary: Please send me all your voice-driven and quirky contemporary subs!
 Make me laugh, cry, or swoon (or all of the above!).
-I adore lighter and funny stories – if you have something similar to Julie Hammerle’s North Pole series – GIVE ME!
+I adore lighter and funny stories.
+I also like stories that touch on darker/tougher themes.

-I’m a sucker for romance.
+In either case, I’m a sucker for romance.
 It’s not necessary, but a dash of romance is always nice.
-However, I prefer a slow burn to insta-love.
+However, I prefer a slow-burn to insta-love.

-I’m also open to college-aged characters in YA (think AMERICAN PANDA by Gloria Chao).
+I’m open to college-aged characters in YA (think AMERICAN PANDA by Gloria Chao).

-Whether in contemporary or fantasy, I’d love to see submissions by marginalized authors 🙂
+I’d also love to see submissions by marginalized authors 🙂

-Some other things I’d love to see include (but are not limited to):
+Some others things I’d love to see include (but are not limited to):

 - LGBT+ characters

 - Give me your trope-driven, slow-burning and complicated relationships